jaysylvester/citizen/README.md

           _header.js
           article.js
         models/
-          _head.js   // The _header and _footer are just static HTML, so they need no models article.js
+          _head.js   // The header and footer are just static HTML, so they need no models article.js
         views/
           _footer/
-            _footer.hbs
+            _footer.html
           _head/
             _head.hbs
           _header/
-            _header.hbs
+            _header.html
-            _header-authenticated.hbs // A different header for logged in users article/
+            _header-authenticated.html // A different header for logged in users article/
             article.hbs